Hospice

 Hospice is a type of specialized healthcare program that provides support to individuals who are nearing the end of their life.

-It is designed help individuals and their families navigate the physical, emotional, and spiritual challenges that come with end-of-life and offers services such as pain management, symptom control, emotional and spiritual support, and assistance with daily activities.
+It is designed help individuals and their families navigate the physical, emotional, and spiritual challenges that come with end-of-life and offers services such as pain management, symptom control, emotional, practical and spiritual support, and assistance with daily activities.

 People typically enter hospice when they have a terminal illness and have six months or less to live.
 Hospice can provide services for weeks, months, or even longer, depending on the individual's medical prognosis and needs.